Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-We should not be afraid to say the word Tampon in public.
-Where periods are concerned, women are often taught from a young age to be as discreet as possible.
-Interestingly, other bodily functions such as coughing or sneezing come with no stigma than a customary “bless you”.
-But it only takes a mention of ‘periods’ or ‘menstruation’ to get people looking at the ceiling or shifting uncomfortably in their seats.
+We should not be afraid to say the word tampon in public.
+When talking about periods, women are often taught from a young age to be as discreet as possible.
+This does not ring true for other bodily functions such as coughing or sneezing – in fact, these reactions are usually met with customary responses like “bless you.”
+However, it only takes one mention of “periods” or “menstruation” to get some individuals shifting uncomfortably in their seats.

 Tampon Shaming Statistics

-A survey by Thinx (period-proof underwear) of 1,500 women revealed that 73% of them hide their sanitary products when going to the bathroom.
-Another survey carried out by international charity, Water Aid, revealed that 62% of the 2,000 women surveyed would rather attend a formal occasion with a large coffee stain on themselves than carry a sanitary product.
+A poll by Thinx revealed that, out of 1,500 surveyed women, 73% of them hide their sanitary products when going to the bathroom.
+Another study carried out by Water Aid found that 62% of 2,000 surveyed women would rather attend a formal occasion with a large coffee stain on themselves than carry a sanitary product.

 But there is another problem…